arjunmukeshh/super-store/README.md

 # super-store
 Java project to manage a store and control everything from payroll to its inventory.

+• Developed a supermarket management system written in Java to help small businesses run their store, control their inventory and manage their employees.
+• Ideated a method to allow the supermarket to enter its data via .csv files ensuring ease of use and compatibility with existing systems.
+Developed a guide to help users navigate the application.

 Running Instructions
 Download and compile all the files using the Java compiler.